HibernatingBunny067/SQL_Data_Warehouse_Project/README.md

 - a data warehouse is subject oriented, integrated time-variant and non-volatile collection of data in support of management’s decision making process

 ## Data Warehouse Architecture
-- This project follows a Medallion type data warehouse with three intermediate layers and two input/output layers (diagram attached below)
+- This project follows a **Medallion** Type data warehouse with three intermediate layers and two input/output layers (diagram attached below)

 ![design architecture](docs/design.png)